lilianweng/lil-log/_posts/2020-08-06-neural-architecture-search.md

 In their experiments, EA and RL work equally well in terms of the final validation accuracy, but EA has better anytime performance and is able to find smaller models.
 Here using EA in NAS is still expensive in terms of computation, as each experiment took 7 days with 450 GPUs.

-HNAS ([Liu et al 2017](https://arxiv.org/abs/1711.00436)) also employed the evolutionary algorithms (the original tournament selection) as their search strategy.
+**HNAS** ([Liu et al 2017](https://arxiv.org/abs/1711.00436)) also employs the evolutionary algorithms (the original tournament selection) as their search strategy.
 In the [hierarchical structure](#hierarchical-structure) search space, each edge is an operation.
 Thus genotype mutation in their experiments is applied by replacing a random edge with a different operation.
 The replacement set includes an `none` op, so it can alter, remove and add an edge.
 The initial set of genotypes is created by applying a large number of random mutations on "trivial" motifs (all identity mappings).